dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

     1. If `space` has a property with this key, then append that property's subspace union to `result`.

-    2. Else, append a `space` to `result` whose type is `Object?`. *If a pattern doesn't have a subpattern for some field or getter, then it matches all values that the field or getter could return, which is equivalent to it matching it with type `Object?`.*
+    2. Else, append a `space` to `result` whose type is the static type of the key declared on the type of `space`.

+        *If a pattern doesn't have a subpattern for some field or getter, then it matches all values that the field or getter could return, which is equivalent to it matching it with its type.*

 3. Return `result`.